Code-Institute-Submissions/Project-8/README.md

 # User Centric Front End Development Project
 This website is developed as a static portfolio website with responsive design for different media sizes.

-Focus in on presenting myself to recruitaers and employeers who are considering and interested to hire me.
+Focus in on presenting myself to recruiters and employeers who are interested and considering to hire me.
 # UX